XPUI-Framework/xpui-backends/docs/contributing.md

   differently formatted file, so it refuses those rather than trusting them.
   `.clang-format` is the firmware's own and is not edited here.
-- **The FreeInkUI headers, which are optional.** `the shim compiles` and `documented C++ compiles` skip with a note when there are none.
+- **The FreeInkUI headers, which are optional.** `the shim compiles` and `documented C++ compiles` skip with a note when there are none, and fail instead when `CI` is set.
 The gate takes `FREEINK_SDK_INCLUDE` if it is set; otherwise it looks in `../../Freeink/freeink-sdk/` and `../crosspoint-reader/freeink-sdk/`, so on a machine that has one of those the stages run against **that** checkout